ProcStack/procstack.github.io/AboutMe/What_am_I.htm.md

       New York Metropolitan Area
       [email](mailto:trancor@metal-asylum.net)

-      I'm given the title 'Technical Artist' (when doing real-time jobs)
+      I'm given the title

+   'Technical Artist' (on real-time jobs)

      or 'Technical Director' (on films)

-     or 'Creative Technologist' (for immersive)
+       or 'Creative Technologist' (for XR)

 It's all the same types of mental challenges though,

    Just in different mediums of digital graphics.